-NBFCs shall frame their internal guidelines on corporate governance, enhancing the scope of the guidelines without sacrificing the spirit underlying the above guidelines and it shall be published on the company's web-site, if any, for the information of various stakeholders.
+6.NBFCs shall frame their internal guidelines on corporate governance, enhancing the scope of the guidelines without sacrificing the spirit underlying the above guidelines and it shall be published on the company's web-site, if any, for the information of various stakeholders.

-II.
-Rotation of partners of the statutory auditors audit firm - with public deposits/deposits of Rs 50 crore and above
+II.2Rotation of partners of the audit firm - with public deposits/deposits of Rs 50 crore and above

 The need for good corporate governance has been gaining increased emphasis over the years.
-Globally, Companies are adopting best corporate practices to increase the investors confidence as also that of other stakeholders.
+Globally, Companies are adopting best corporate practices to increase the investors' confidence as also that of other stakeholders.
 Scrutiny of the books of account conducted by auditors rotated periodically would add further value in strengthening corporate governance.

-2. In this context, it would be desirable if NBFCs with public deposits / deposits of Rs 50 crore and above, stipulate rotation of partners of audit firms appointed for auditing the company.
-The partner/s of the Chartered Accountant firm conducting the audit could be rotated every three years so that same partner does not conduct audit of the company continuously for more than a period of three years.
+In this context, it would be desirable if NBFCs with public deposits / deposits of Rs 50 crore and above, stipulate rotation of partners of audit firms appointed for auditing the company.
+The partner/s of the Chartered Accountant firm conducting the audit could be rotated every three years.
 However, the partner so rotated will be eligible for conducting the audit of the NBFC after an interval of three years, if the NBFC, so decides.
 Companies may incorporate appropriate terms in the letter of appointment of the firm of auditors and ensure its compliance.